Closing the Strategy Gap: Why Organizations Can't Choose the Right Approaches

 This series is based on comprehensive research from the forthcoming book "Business Strategy Formulation: The 7C Strategy Wheel" (Routledge, 2026), which introduces the most extensive strategy toolkit available, featuring seven strategic postures, 28 strategy approaches, and 59 methods derived by analyzing and synthesizing over 300 strategy tools, 25 theoretical perspectives, 2,000 literature pieces, and 200 public and private sector strategies.

-Next in this series: "The Psychology of Strategic Choice: How Cognitive Biases Derail Strategic Decision-Making" examines the individual-level barriers to strategy approach selection in greater detail.
+Next in this series: "The Psychology of Strategic Choice: How Cognitive Biases Derail Strategic Decision-Making" examines the individual-level cognitive barriers in comprehensive detail, exploring how familiarity bias, overconfidence, confirmation bias, and other psychological patterns prevent organizations from developing the Talent & Competencies dimension of Strategy Approach Selection Capability.